Skip to content

 • media/

-If you’d like to add a new guide to using Astro with a third-party CMS, backend service, deploy host, etc., the first step is to create a new “stub” page.
+If you’d like to add a new guide to using Astro with a third-party CMS, backend service, deploy host, etc., the first step is to create a new, minimal “stub” page in English that links to other existing content (official guides, starter templates and tutorials, as well as community blog posts or videos).

-The following example will walk through the process of creating a stub page for Keystatic CMS.
+The following example shows the process of creating a stub page for Keystatic CMS:

-2. Add an entry for your service in the src/data/logos.ts data file of the form:
+2. Add an entry for your service in the src/data/logos.ts data file in alphabetical order, copying the existing form of the entries there.
+(You may need to adjust your logo’s padding after checking your logo in the navigation grid.)

-3. Create a new MDX page named for your service in the CMS guides content folder
+3. Create a new MDX page named for your service in the appropriate /en/guides/ content folder.

-4. Use an existing guide as a reference, and the following frontmatter values in your .mdx file:
+4. Add the following frontmatter values in your .mdx file:

 ---